-Jerry Corbitt, guitarist, harmonica player, singer, songwriter, and record producer best known as a founding member and guitarist of The Youngbloods, was born in Tifton, GA in 1943.
+Jerry Corbitt, guitarist, harmonica player, singer, songwriter, and record producer best known as a founding member and guitarist for The Youngbloods, was born in Tifton, GA in 1943.

 Mike McGear, singer, songwriter, poet, solo artist, member of Scaffold and Grimms, and younger brother of Paul McCartney, was born Peter Micheal McCartney in Liverpool, Lancashire, England in 1944.

-Dave Cousins, leader, singer, and songwriter for the Strawbs, was born David Joseph Hindson in Hounslow, Middlesex, England in 1945.
+Dave Cousins, singer, songwriter, and leader of the Strawbs, was born David Joseph Hindson in Hounslow, Middlesex, England in 1945.

 Andy Brown, drummer for the Fortunes, was born in Birmingham, England in 1946.

-Kenny Loggins, solo artist and half of the duo Loggins & Messina, was born in Everett, WA in 1948.
+Kenny Loggins, half of the duo Loggins & Messina and a solo artist, was born in Everett, WA in 1948.